60 Simple Bucket List Ideas that are Cheap (or Completely Free!)

 58. ✦ Go 24 Hours without Internet, Radio or Television

 Now, I know, this is a tall order and may not be easy for some.
 We use the internet for everything nowadays.
 But think about it.
 When was the last time you went for two hours without your phone?
 Try going 24 hours without internet, radio or TV.
 Read a good book, talk to your family or use the time to complete some of the ideas on this at home bucket list.
 Soon enough you will wish you had these quiet and peaceful moments more often.

 59. ✧ Run a Themed 5k

-Themed 5k marathons are a wonderful way to not only bring the community together for a common course, but to also show off your extreme levels of fitness and fun loving nature.
-Make sure the theme is something fun, like a mud run (check Active’s 5k Race Finder for ideas).
-It’d be a bonus if running the 5k was to support a local organization.
+Participating is a 5k is a great way to teach your children that it’s not always about winning, but about doing your best just to complete the goal.
+It’s even better if the race has a fun theme, like a mud run (check Active’s 5k Race Finder for ideas).
+It’d be even more of a bonus if running the 5k was to support a local organization.

 61. ✦ Learn to Use Chopsticks

 Not very many adults know how to do this and even fewer kids can comfortably use chopsticks.
 Do you want to seem sophisticated and well-cultured, then learn how to use chopsticks.
 It can even be a fun way to eat your favorite bowl of noodles, and you can impress your friends when you are all out for sushi.

 Now it’s your turn—what’s on your Simple, Cheap or Free Bucket List?